letoram/safespaces/README.md

 work as a template for writing your own arcan/safespaces compliant VR clients.

+## Troubleshooting

+Chances are that safespaces will only give you a black screen or return to the command-line.
+This comes from how complex and varying the lower layer graphics system actually works, combined with the 'display but not a normal display' properties of the HMD itself.
+Some tips for getting further:

+1. Start with the device=test profile and a normal monitor (no HMD connected)

+Assuming no X server or worse yet, display manager, is running and that you only work from the TTY.
+Make sure to pipe the arcan output to a log file as the normal stdout text has to be disabled for graphics to work, and the log might contain valuable clues.

+    arcan safespaces device=test &> log

+If you have an NVIDIA card and not AMD or Intel, chances are their driver is still such a steaming pile that it is not worth pursuing further until they clean up their act.
+We are fine with them requiring EGLStreams and binary blobs and custom scanout paths, but if they do, at the very least these layers should work reliably and robustly, which is far from the truth currently.
+As a user, ask the developers of their unix driver for help debugging / troubleshooting.

+This makes sure that the 3D pipeline, normal display scanout, etc. is working correctly.
+You can also test your keys and keybindings here so it is a useful feature to know about.
+If this stage is not working, the problem can be with your kernel, graphics driver, permissions and so on.
+In order to switch the

+2. Use the device=desktop profile and a normal monitor (no HMD connected)

+This just makes sure that the 3D pipeline also works when it is uniquely mapped to a display and not composited like with the test profile.
+If this does not work, the troubleshooting is the same as with 1.
+A debug build of arcan itself (cmake with -DCMAKE\_BUILD\_TYPE=Debug will produce a more verbose log, as will starting with multiple -g arguments on the command line.

+3. Try the device=basic profile with your hmd and normal monitor connected.

+This will give you a stereoscopic view on your normal monitor, but it will try to get the orientation from the HMD.
+Try rotating the HMD, and look on your monitor, does the tracking work?

+If not, the problem is either that arcan\_vr is not running correctly, your HMD is not supported or your user do not have permission to access the device.
+Try running arcan\_vr separately, do you get proper rotation output there?
+If it does, then it is probably the case that arcan did not find the arcan\_vr binary correctly, see if a process with that name is running.
+If you do not get proper results from arcan\_vr, the problem likely lies with OpenHMD.

+Check the status with their git repository, check if you have built arcan\_vr statically with an in-source OpenHMD or through the shared version as our version is slightly patched.

+4. Finally use the device profile for your actual HMD.

+There are a few reasons why, after everything, this stage still refuses to work.
+The reason being that there is a big difference between what display is found "first" and if that is your HMD or not.
+So for some configurations you might have success with no screen plugged in, only your HMD.
+In others, plugging in your HMD after you have started safespaces might help.

+Part of the reason why this might be a problem is that some displays behave in one way when plugged in 'as normal', then act as a 'hotplug' when the VR bridge sends a wakeup command.
+Then safespaces need to pair the display being plugged with displays that 'appear', which might not actually be the HMD in question when you have more complicated setups.

 ## X, Wayland

 To support running legacy applications using the X or Wayland protocols,